JimOfLeisure/c3sat/_dev_notes/data_format/city.md

   - A couple of outliers with custom bic files downloaded from elsewhere
   - At least one was originally a PTW save, and the global city count was wrong, so the offset was wrong for PTW
   - The other was a Rise of Rome Conquest; the global city count seems plausible, and the "CITY"/ city count ratio seems steady at 33
+  - Upon further investigation, the number of building types appears to represent that number of "CITY" headers, and there are 83 in default game
 - Apparent structure from looking at one save (default epic game, autosave 2270 BC w/19 cities)
     - CITY 0x88 (length/count)
         - CITY 0x10